devernay/natron-plugins/Draw/Audio_VLC/README.md

 # For Windows users:

-You have to set the VLC environment path in windows.
-To do this there are two `.bat` files in the folder Audio_VLC.
-If you are using VLC 32 bit then double click the x86bit bat file.
-If you are using VLC 64-bit app, then double-click the x64 bit bat file; it will set the path for you.
+You have to set the VLC environment path in Windows.
+To do this there are two `.bat` files in the folder `Audio_VLC`, they will set the path for you.
+If you are using a 32-bit VLC, then run the x86 one.
+If you are using a 64-bit VLC, then run the x64 one.
 File paths with accented characters do not currently work.